 To help prepare for your travel, please note the following:

-- The dog must wear an identification tag with the owner's name, address and telephone number and be controlled by a choker chain at all times;
+- The dog must wear an identification tag with the owner's name, address and telephone number;

 - Upon request, you must be able to provide current proof that your dog is a certified service dog;

 - During flight your dog must be restrained by its lead and seated on an absorbent mat (which will be provided by us); and